lundstrj/crosstag/README.md

 crosstag
 ========

-A small, lightweight, RFID tagin system for a gym
+A small, lightweight, RFID tagin system for a gym.

 Hardware used
 -------------